4th Annual Poe-it Like Poe Poetry Contest

 Holly Knightley is a supernatural suspense author and lifelong devotee of the macabre.
 She draws inspiration from the ethereal works of Edgar Allan Poe, whose spectral tales have ignited her love of all things dark and spooky since youth.
 She calls New Jersey home, where she resides with her husband and their four furbabies.

-• Levi Leland
+• Levi Lionel Leland

 • A. A. Rubin